 The following description of The Toro Company Profit-Sharing Plan for Plymouth Union Employees (the Plan) is provided for general information purposes only.
 Participants should refer to the Plan document amended and restated as of January 1, 2009 for more complete information as it relates to calendar years prior to 2012.
-The Plan document was amended and restated effective January 1, 2012 as part of the regular three-year cycle of amendments and restatements.
+The Plan document was amended and restated effective January 1, 2012 as part of the regular five-year cycle of amendments and restatements.
+The plan is subject to certain provisions of the Employee Retirement Security Act of 1974, as amended (ERISA).

 Employees are eligible to contribute to the Plan after they have completed 180 consecutive days of employment or one year of eligibility service and must be a member of a collective bargaining unit.
+Employee contributions to the Plan consist of salary reduction elections under a 401(k) feature, voluntary after tax contributions, and rollover funds from other qualified plans.
 Participants are fully vested in the entire balance of their individual accounts attributable to those contributions.
-The Toro Company (the Company) also makes matching contributions.
+The Toro Company (the Company), at its discretion, may make matching contributions.
 Participants are eligible for matching contributions the first of the month following completion of one year of qualifying service with the Company.
 Company contributions, together with the income attributable thereto, vest at a rate of 20% after one year of vesting service, with an additional 20% being accumulated annually thereafter until the participant is 100% vested.
 All contributions under the Plan are made to a trust that holds all of the assets of the Plan.

-Participants and the Company may make contributions to the Plan.
 The investments of employee and employer contributions are selected by the participants.